Steve Sweeney (comedian): Biography

 Back to School, Judd Apatow's Celtic Pride, and There's Something About Mary with Ben Stiller.

 For a short time Steve was on the morning show on 100.7 FM WZLX, first with "Mornings with Tai and Steve Sweeney", followed by "Steve Sweeney's Neighborhood" after Tai left the station.

-On November 3, 2005, Steve opened Steve Sweeney's Comedy Club in Boston's Copley Square with longtime friend Dick Doherty.
+On November 3, 2005, Sweeney opened Steve Sweeney's Comedy Club in Boston's Copley Square with longtime friend Dick Doherty.

 Currently, along with doing stand-up, he is also a guest judge on the local talent show "Community Auditions".

 On March 29, 2013, Steve Sweeney appeared on Scorch PFG TV.

-Steve performed a 5-minute act opening for J. Geils Band at the Boston One Fund concert.
+Sweeney performed a 5-minute act opening for J. Geils Band at the Boston One Fund concert.

 Steve Sweeney and Joe Malone, the former Treasurer of the Commonwealth of Massachusetts, co-host a podcast called "Sweeney and Malone" on Boston Herald Radio.